DFKI/leechcrawler/mailinglist.md

 # Mailing list

-Our mailing list is hosted at http://groups.google.com/group/leechcrawler

-Feel free to send emails to leechcrawler@googlegroups.com or use the web interface.
+Feel free to ask questions or discuss anything in the [projects discussions](https://github.com/leechcrawler/leech/discussions).

+**Old**
+Our mailing list was hosted at http://groups.google.com/group/leechcrawler.
+We leaved this in favour of the build-in GitHub discussions functionality.